greenonline/YACCAdventure/xtras/MD/Yacc_Lex_Notes.md

 newline TOKEND ExampleThorin8

 How to do "pick up" with the space?
 And "to death" with the space?

  - {B} [Writing lex Source](https://docs.oracle.com/cd/E19504-01/802-5880/6i9k05dgk/index.html)

-Why crash on syntax error? - DONE!
+Why crash on syntax error?
+ - DONE!
 ExampleThorin11

+More new features:

  - help and stab ExampleThorin9
  - look and kill ExampleThorin10